Freight Trucking Rates

 To see how freight trucking rates change in the future, and for detailed analysis and forecasts, see ACT's freight & transportation forecast.

-Though contract rates remain flat and spot rates are beginning to fade after a brief summer lift, persistently soft Class 8 orders and rising inventory levels confirm that fleets remain firmly in replacement—not expansion—mode.
-With tariffs keeping equipment and maintenance costs elevated, and for-hire carrier margins still under pressure, recovery now hinges more on slow, structural capacity tightening than any near-term demand rebound.
-As legal and political uncertainty clouds the future of EPA 2027 emissions rules, most fleets have stepped back from prebuy strategies, shifting 2026 equipment plans toward cost containment and operational flexibility.
+Though contract rates remain flat and spot rates are beginning to fade after a short-lived pre-tariff lift, persistently weak Class 8 orders and elevated inventories confirm that fleets remain firmly in replacement—not expansion—mode.
+With §232 tariffs driving up equipment costs and maintenance expenses, and for-hire carrier profitability still compressed, recovery now depends less on demand strength and more on gradual, structural capacity tightening.
+As legal and political uncertainty clouds the future of the EPA’s 2027 low-NOx rule, most fleets have paused aggressive prebuy activity and shifted 2026 equipment plans toward cost control, lifecycle extension, and operational flexibility rather than growth.

 Tim Denoyer